The Dunedin Fringe Arts Trust umbrellas a number of key programmes and resources in Ōtepoti, Aotearoa.

-The Dunedin Fringe Festival is the world’s southernmost festival of its kind.
+The Dunedin Fringe Festival is the world’s southernmost Fringe Festival.
 Initiated in 2000, Dunedin Fringe aims to bring experimental contemporary art to a wider audience and to support the work of emerging artists.
-Dunedin Fringe is an annual event which happens every March timed to coincide with the Wellington, Auckland and Adelaide Fringe Festivals.
+Dunedin Fringe is an annual event which happens every March timed to coincide with other fringe festivals in New Zealand and Australia.

-The Fringe Trust
+Dunedin Fringe Arts Trust

 PO Box 1331